How can anyone in California think that bats are scary?

 Long-eared Myotis Range Map

-The Long-eared Myotis is active longer at night than other bats in California, hunting closer to the ground as the night gets cooler.
+The Long-eared Myotis is active longer at night than most other bats, hunting closer to the ground as the night gets cooler.

-Unlike other bats in California, the Long-eared Myotis often turn off echolocation when hunting.
+Unlike other bats in California, the Long-eared Myotis often turns off echolocation when hunting.
 Instead, their long ears help them HEAR prey the old-fashioned way.
 Click play below to see an example!

 - Myotis thysanodes

 - Smaller bat with long ears and a tiny face.
-The wingspan is approximately 10.4 to 11.8 inches.
+The wingspan is approximately 11 inches (28 cm).

 - Light yellowish-brown or dark greenish fur and back and off-white on the underside, brownish-black ears, wings, and legs.

 In California, you’ll find the Fringed Myotis in desert shrublands, sagebrush grasslands, and woodland habitats with pine and oak trees.

 These bats have a diet that consists primarily of beetles.

 The Fringed Myotis has a fringe of short, wire-like hairs on the membrane between its hind legs, which is how it got its name.
 It has been thought that these hairs help it catch insects while flying.